Instagram Model Paige Spiranac Shows Off Her Fit Body In Tight Catsuit While Hitting Golf Balls At Home

 Instagram model Paige Spiranac flaunted her athletic figure while working on her golf game at home for her latest update.
 For the post, she was filmed in a body-hugging catsuit while she practiced putting on a practice green.

-The 27-year-old is as well-known for her skills on a golf course as she is for her stunning good looks, and in this clip she showed how her game has stayed sharp during the lock down.
-Spiranac was filmed inside working on her close-range putting while her dog, Niko, enthusiastically watched on.
+The 27-year-old is as well-known for her skills on a golf course as she is for her stunning good looks, and in this clip, she showed how her game has stayed sharp during the lockdown.
+Spiranac was filmed inside working on her close-range putting while her dog, Niko, enthusiastically watched.

-There was a practice putting green from Perfect Practice laid out on carpet.
-Spiranac – who is the self-professed “OG Insta Golf Girl” – wore her long blond hair straight down for the vid.
-The model rocked a tight black catsuit that came up to her upper thighs, and had a plunging top with straps that wrapped around the back of her neck.
+There was a practice putting green from Perfect Practice laid out on the carpet.
+Spiranac, who is the self-professed “OG Insta Golf Girl,” wore her long blond hair straight down for the vid.
+The model rocked a tight black catsuit that came up to her upper thighs and had a plunging top with straps that wrapped around the back of her neck.

 View this post on Instagram